What is Rustmax?

 Rust is a modern systems programming language that is extremely fast and does not crash.
-It is suitable for development of high-performance, low-level software as in operating systems, databases, and distributed systems; as well as cli, web, device, and application development.
+It is suitable for development of high-performance, low-level software as in operating systems, databases, and distributed systems; as well as command-line, web, mobile, embedded, and application development.

 for new and old Rust programmers,